Skip to main content

 What is Microsoft Sentinel?

-Microsoft Sentinel is Microsoft’s cloud-native Security Information and Event Management (SIEM) and Security Orchestration, Automation and Response (SOAR) system.
-The service collects security events from the entire IT landscape (cloud, on-premises, SaaS), correlates them with machine learning algorithms, detects threats, and automates incident response via playbooks.
+Microsoft Sentinel is Microsoft’s cloud-native Security Information and Event Management (SIEM) solution with integrated Security Orchestration, Automation, and Response (SOAR) capabilities.
+The service collects security events from across the entire IT landscape (cloud, on-premises, SaaS), correlates them using analytics and machine learning, detects threats, and automates incident response via playbooks.

 At its core, Sentinel is based on Azure Monitor Log Analytics and uses Kusto Query Language (KQL) for queries, Analytics Rules for alerting, and Workbooks for visualization.
-Sentinel ingests logs via 400+ Data Connectors from Microsoft services (Microsoft Defender, Entra ID, Office 365), third-party solutions (firewalls, EDR, cloud platforms), and custom sources via Syslog, CEF, or REST API.
-The cloud-native architecture scales automatically and eliminates the need for on-premises SIEM infrastructure.
+Sentinel ingests logs via numerous data connectors from Microsoft services (Microsoft Defender, Entra ID, Azure services), third-party solutions, and generic protocols such as Syslog, CEF, or REST API.

-Sentinel’s machine learning models and User and Entity Behavior Analytics (UEBA) establish baselines for normal behavior and detect anomalies such as unusual logins, privilege escalation, or lateral movement.
-SOAR Playbooks (based on Azure Logic Apps) automate responses such as user lockout, email notifications, or ticket creation.
-Threat Hunting Notebooks (Jupyter) enable interactive investigations across large data volumes with Python and KQL.
+Sentinel’s analytics capabilities and User and Entity Behavior Analytics (UEBA) establish baselines for normal behavior and detect anomalies such as unusual logins or privilege escalation.
+SOAR playbooks (based on Azure Logic Apps) automate responses such as user lockouts, notifications, or ticket creation.
+Jupyter notebooks enable interactive investigations with Python and KQL across large data volumes.

 Typical Use Cases